 Patrick Henry Elementary School, located at 701 S. Highland St., was established in 1925.
 It replaced the Columbia School, Arlington County's first public school.
 In 1959, Patrick Henry Elementary School became the first integrated public school in Arlington County.
 The school was rebuilt in 1974, and was renovated and expanded in 1993.
-In 2006-07, the school had 346 students enrolled in pre-K to 5.
+Today, the school serves over 400 elementary school children.
 Patrick Henry Elementary School is also the site of one of the two playgrounds in the Arlington Heights neighborhood.